yyd19981117/Graphml-To-Mininet/README.md

 Use topology zoo dataset: http://www.topology-zoo.org/dataset.html

 Check: Download current dataset as a zip archive

+Or: Use the alternate dataset in this program

 Unzip to obtain the topology in .graphml format, then use this program to convert it to Mininet topology scripts.